mkoskim/mawejs/README.md

 ## Status

 **2023-Mar-11:** Many basic features are working, and several quite advanced features, too.
 From being fully useful first version, it basically lacks only one thing - story header editing.
+What I do at the moment, is that I edit header from the XML file directly.

 Of course, there are still many features missing.
 One that I miss most is support for workspaces, the current editor has one file at time.
 But it still does the basic job pretty well, and has already replaced my previous Python/GTK version in my daily use.
 It has drag-and-droppable index, searching, outliner, diagrams, file loading and saving, and so on.